-Most of the town was destroyed during the Second World War, but it was quickly rebuilt to its former glory from donations around the world.
+A good portion of the town was destroyed during the Second World War, but it was quickly rebuilt to its former glory from donations around the world.
 Today, there are still debates as to whether or not its bombing was necessary.

-Snap a photo of the towns two most iconic houses, the Gerlauchschmiede as well as the Plönlein with Kobolzeller Steige and Spitalgasse.
+Other points of interest in Rothenberg ob der Tauber include snapping a photo of the towns two most iconic houses, the Gerlauchschmiede as well as the Plönlein with Kobolzeller Steige and Spitalgasse.
 Then when you’re done, find all the towers that were once used to safe guard the town.